tobi-ore/Well-Log-Visualization-and-Interpretation/README.md

 The various manipulations and operations on the well logs in done by running the R script called `data_manipulation.R`.

 ## Expected Products
+The Output folder contains all the expected products from this project.
+To test this code, do not download the Output folder from this repo.
+Again, the data_csv folder is also an output which is used by the R script. download this folder iof you do not have Python on your system.

 _Log images_
 A folder that contains all the well log images named after the name of the respective wells.